 The City has established measures to help prevent the spread of the virus.
-These measures, outlined below, will remain for 30 days beginning March 13.
+These measures, outlined below, began March 13 and will remain until further notice.
 All city utilities and most services will continue under normal operations.
 This includes water and sewer operations, electric, natural gas, Greenlight, trash collection, and police and fire response.
-The Wilson Transit System will continue to operate with expanded cleaning procedures.

 “Protecting Wilson residents is our primary focus during this time,” said Mayor Carlton Stevens.
 “These safeguards have been put in place to lessen any possible impact from COVID-19 and to protect our most vulnerable citizens.
 I urge you to take steps to prepare, watch out for elderly neighbors and family members, and pray for our community, our state and our nation.
 We will get through this challenge together, and we look forward to resuming normal operations as soon as possible.”

 The Wilson County Health Department has created a COVID-19 Dashboard for the Wilson community.
 The dashboard is updated daily: https://infogram.com/wilson-county-covid-19-dashboard-1h8n6mzqr5992xo?live

 The Wilson City Council will host a Wilson Community Forum on COVID-19 on Tuesday, July 7 from 5:30 p.m. until 6:45 p.m.
 This will be a virtual event available to the public on Channel 8 and streaming services.

 The event will include a panel of local physicians and public health experts to answer your questions about COVID-19.
 The panel includes experts from Wilson Medical Center, Wilson County Health Department, Carolina Family Health Centers and an area physician.